PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 ### Questions

 * Decide if should only visualize FQHC data or include lookalikes as well.
-* Decide if should visualize funding type stratifications (e.g. homeless, migrant, public housing) or if having these is confusing.
+* Decide if should visualize funding type stratifications (e.g., homeless, migrant, public housing) or if having these is confusing.